Tropical spectrahedra: Introduction

 \subsection{Applications and consequences of the main results}

 A general issue in computational optimization is to develop combinatorial algorithms for semidefinite programming.
 The present work, providing an explicit characterization of tropical spectrahedra, leads to combinatorial algorithms to solve a class of generic semidefinite feasibility problems over nonarchimedean fields.
-This is developed in the companion work~\cite{issac2016jsc}, where it is shown that feasibility problems for generic tropical spectrahedra are equivalent to solving mean payoff stochastic games with perfect information.
+This is developed in the companion work~\cite{issac2016jsc}, where it is shown that feasibility problems for generic tropical spectrahedra are equivalent to solving mean payoff stochastic games with perfect information, also known as ``turn-based'' mean payoff stochastic games.
 This allows one to apply game algorithms to solve nonarchimedean semidefinite feasibility problems.
 The reference~\cite{issac2016jsc} focuses on algorithmic aspects, relying on the present work for structural results.
+Conversely, tropical spectrahedra offer new methods to study turn-based mean payoff stochastic games.
+Recall that the complexity of these games is one of the fundamental unsettled problems in algorithmic game theory: these games are in NP $\cap$ coNP, but they are not known to be in P (see~\cite{andersson_miltersen} and the references therein).
+In the recent joint work of the authors with Katz~\cite{1802.07712}, we associate ``primal'' and ``dual'' tropical spectrahedra to a turn-based mean payoff stochastic game.
+We show that metric characteristics of these spectrahedra define a condition number, allowing one to parametrize the complexity of these games.

 The present work has also more theoretical consequences.
-In~\cite{mega2017}, we use the characterization of tropical spectrahedra to show that an analogue of the Helton--Nie conjecture over nonarchimedean fields is true ``up to taking the valuations,'' i.e., the images by the valuation of convex semialgebraic sets over a nonarchimedean field coincide with the images by the valuation of projected spectrahedra, over the same field.
+In~\cite{mega2017}, we use the characterization of tropical spectrahedra to show that an analogue of the Helton--Nie conjecture over nonarchimedean fields is true ``up to taking the valuations'', i.e., the images by the valuation of convex semialgebraic sets over a nonarchimedean field coincide with the images by the valuation of projected spectrahedra, over the same field.